Riley Lipschitz

 OverviewAI-generated summary

-Riley Lipschitz's research investigates the intersection of health literacy, social determinants of health, and healthcare delivery, particularly within the context of COVID-19 and chronic conditions.
+Riley Lipschitz's research investigates factors influencing health outcomes, particularly in relation to social determinants and healthcare delivery.
 Lipschitz has published on the connection between COVID-19 and lower health literacy in rural populations.
-Their work also examines the influence of care delivery team composition on hospitalization risk among African Americans with congestive heart failure and patients with multimorbidity, with implications for clinical informatics.
-Lipschitz's scholarship metrics include an h-index of 4, with 5 total publications and 39 citations.
+Further work examines the impact of care delivery team composition on hospitalization risk among African Americans with heart failure and patients with multimorbidity, with implications for clinical informatics.
+Additional research explores healthcare utilization and expenditure associated with musculoskeletal disorders in adults with type 2 diabetes.
+Lipschitz's work has led to 5 publications and 40 citations, with an h-index of 4.
+Lipschitz collaborates with researchers at the University of Arkansas for Medical Sciences, including Kevin W. Sexton, Tremaine B. Williams, Jennifer L. Vincenzo, and Ahmad Baghal.

 Metrics